 The rest of the Newbie leadership nodded solemnly.

 Hearing this, the younger Newbies were shocked… and frightened.
 Why in the hell did we come up on this hill in the first place?
 What was the point of exerting all of that energy and time in building relationships if we don’t expend the resources necessary to grow and solidify them?

 All of these fears and more washed over the younger Newbies.
 Each of them quietly asked themselves, ‘How long before we become the next Originals?’

-This article first appeared in The Havok Journal on 20 June, 2015.
+This first appeared in The Havok Journal on June 20, 2015.